lweasel/piquant/docs/commands.rst

 The ``check_reads`` command is used to confirm that simulation of RNA-seq reads via ``run_simulation.sh`` scripts successfully completed.
 For each possible combination of sequencing parameters determined by the options ``--read-length``, ``--read-depth``, ``--paired-end``, ``--error``, ``--bias``, ``--stranded`` and ``--noise-perc``, the relevant read simulation directory is checked for the existence of the appropriate FASTA or FASTQ files containing simulated reads.
 A message is printed to standard error for those combinations of sequencing parameters for which read simulation has not yet finished, or for which simulation terminated unsuccessfully.

-In the case of unsuccessful termination, the file ``nohup.out`` in the relevant simulation directory contains the messages output by both *FluxSimulator* and the *piquant* scripts that were executed, and this file can be examined for the source of error.
+In the case of unsuccessful termination, the file ``nohup.out`` in the relevant simulation directory contains the messages output by both *Flux Simulator* and the *piquant* scripts that were executed, and this file can be examined for the source of error.

 In addition to the command line options common to all ``piquant`` commands (see :ref:`common-options` above), the ``check_reads`` command takes the following additional options: